Liel-leman/YOLO-Fly-Detector/README.md

-# YOLO-Fly-Detector
+# YOLO-Insect-Detector
-Object detection project to detect flying speicies on yellow sticky traps, cooperation with Prof.Hen Kaisar.
+Object detection project to detect Insect species on yellow sticky traps, cooperation with Prof.Hen Keisar.
-The data are 8 images labeld by professionals, and we try to automate the process by detection model.
+The data are 8 images labelled by professionals, and we try to automate the process by detection model.

 ![MainImage](yolo.png)